-The National Beer Scoring System (NBSS) is a 0-5 (0 = no cask ale available) point scale for judging beer quality in pubs.
+The National Beer Scoring System (NBSS) is a 0-5 point scale for judging beer quality in pubs.
 It is an easy to use system that has been designed to assist CAMRA branches in selecting pubs for the Good Beer Guide and also monitor beer quality by encouraging CAMRA members from any part of the world to report beer quality on any pub in the UK.

-For further details check out the national CAMRA website.
+For further details check out our NBSS page.

 Despite many successes over the years, CAMRA is needed more today than ever before.
 Large international corporations now dominate the brewing industry and most of our pubs are owned by big Pub Companies who treat them as a financial asset rather than the centre of the community.

 Membership brings many benefits such as discounts on a range of books and other products and reduced entry to CAMRA beer festivals, plus the informative monthly newspaper What’s Brewing.
 But the real benefit is knowing you are supporting a good cause and having fun into the bargain.

 If you would like to become a member, you can use one of the following methods: